Nuitka/Nuitka/README.rst

 ==============================

 Nuitka does not include metadata in the distribution.
 It's rather large, and the goal is to use it at compile time.
-Therefore information about entry points, version checks, etc. are all done at compile time rather than at run time.
+Therefore, information about entry points, version checks, etc. are all done at compile time rather than at run time.
 Not only is that faster, it also recognized problems sooner.